 At Logpoint we understand that EDR and SIEM are not mutually exclusive technologies.
 Our approach is to provide the midmarket with a platform that includes the best of both worlds.

-With the Converged SIEM platform, companies get a full SIEM solution that allows them to perform log collection, storage, and analysis for both compliance and forensics.
-And on top of that, the SIEM is built on an end-to-end security operations platform that comes with SOAR, for automation and response, and a native endpoint agent, called AgentX, which allows them to reach more endpoints and assess their vulnerabilities.
+With the Logpoint Cyber Defense platform, companies get a full SIEM solution that allows them to perform log collection, storage, and analysis for both compliance and forensics.
+And on top of that, the SIEM is built on an end-to-end security operations platform that comes with Logpoint Automation, to automate processes such as investigation and response, and a native endpoint sensor, called AgentX, which allows them to reach more endpoints and assess their vulnerabilities.
+On top of that, customers get access to Case Management, to handle all the security incidents and perform in-depth investigations, and Behavior Analytics, an ML-based solution to detect abnormal behavior in the network.

-In combination with the SIEM and the SOAR, AgentX brings out-of-the-box EDR capabilities to the Converged SIEM.
-Because the endpoint agent is natively integrated, there is no need to extrapolate the threat information generated to understand what areas the threat has impacted.
+In combination with Logpoint SIEM and Automation, AgentX brings out-of-the-box endpoint observability and the ability to run playbooks for investigation and response over incidents on endpoints.
+Because the endpoint sensor is natively integrated, there is no need to extrapolate the threat information generated to understand what areas the threat has impacted.

-Both SOAR and AgentX come with the Converged SIEM license, which is based on the number of nodes or users.
+AgentX come with the Logpoint SIEM license, which is based on the number of nodes or users.
+You can complement it with Logpoint Automation to get investigation and response, or get the full meal with all add-ons with Logpoint Cyber Defense Platform.
 For SMBs with a limited budget for portfolio products, this is the perfect option as they can maintain a strong security posture at a predictable cost.